TheBarret/Machine/README.md

-load 			: Loads a variable on the stack push 			: Loads a number on the stack call 			: Sets pc to address and pushes current address to address stack return  		: Returns to call address by popping an address stack value end  			: Stops the current operation and exits program rst  			: Resets the stack rsta  			: Resets the address stack
+load 			: Loads a variable on the stack push 			: Loads a number on the stack call 			: Sets pc to address and pushes current address to address stack return  		: Pops address from address stack and jumps to address end  			: Stops the current operation and exits program rst  			: Resets the stack rsta  			: Resets the address stack